navcoin/NavHub/content/news/2018-11-03-humansofnavcoin-activation-competition.md

 * The winner will receive help and support from NavCoin Core to achieve their proposal.
 * The winner will keep the NAV claimed from the community fund proposal.

 Easy right?
-Better get tweeting!
+Better get your thinking cap on and start tweeting!

 If you're new to NavCoin and don't know what the Community Fund is, you can read all about it on the [NavCoin Community Fund](https://navcoin.org/community-fund) page.